EVENT

 From the streets of North Africa to the squares of the Balkans, citizens in the European neighbourhood have risen up for freedom and democracy.
 But the paths that follow are never the same.

-Join us for a thought-provoking conversation on lessons from across the Middle East and North Africa, the South Caucasus, and the Western Balkans – and what they mean for the future of democracy.
+Watch the recording of the thought-provoking conversation on lessons from across the Middle East and North Africa, the South Caucasus, and the Western Balkans – and what they mean for the future of democracy.

 EU democracy promotion in turbulent times – a critical reflection